 To start, go back to the product category segments you’ve already developed and see if there are any smaller niches within your broader segments.

 - Are there upsell or add-on features that are often added to a product?
 If so, this should be reflected in your data as a new, premium product category.

 Next, look at the price ranges and average prices of the premium products versus the standard products.

 - Do the premium products command a premium price or a premium margin?
 If they don’t, you’re essentially giving your add-ons away for free.

 Pricing should always reflect quality and value.
 Strive to establish a pricing organization that is built on a center of excellence.

 Doubtless, the outcome of any merger or acquisition will involve both significant upside and difficult decisions.
 Implementing a price increase – whether due to the positioning of a product in a premium category or the leveling of prices across similar customer segments – will never be an easy step to take.
 But with the right data, you can rest assured the decisions you make will be more accurate, more confident and more likely to drive the results you want.

 Looking for more insights into how to successfully raise prices?
-This on-demand webinar can help.
+Contact us.